 Although the development of the project has been delayed, this does not materially impact the overall economics and, therefore, no impairment of development costs has been recognised for the year (2021: £nil).
 The principal assumptions are the heat sale volumes, unit price and discount rate.
 A 10% reduction in sales volume would result in a decline of the recoverable amount by £2.5 million.
-A 10% reduction in price would result in a decline of the recoverable amount by £2.6 million.
+A 10% reduction in price would result in a decline of the recoverable amount by £2.9 million.
+An increase in the discount rate assumed of 1% (from 10% to 11%) would result in a decline of the recoverable amount by £2.6 million.
 There would be no impairment in any of these cases.